smcrowley8/myAES/README.md

 <!-- Subsection explaining how to use package -->

 # Developement
-To develop, install dependencies and enable pre-commit hooks
+To develop, install dependencies and enable pre-commit hooks.

 Requirements:
     - pyenv
-    - python3.9.7 +
+    - python3.8.12